 Dubai's summer - May to October

-As you would hope, evenings stay warm but also sticky, rarely falling below 23°C in May, or 29°C in July and August.
-The exception to this is if you find yourself out in the desert after dusk, take an extra layer or two.
+As you would hope, evenings stay warm but also sticky, rarely falling below 23°C in May or 29°C in July and August.
+The exception to this is if you find yourself out in the desert after dusk or early in the morning, take an extra layer or two.

-The battle many visitors do with Dubai's weather in the summer months, especially through June to September, is with the extreme level of heat and humidity.
-This adds considerable weight to the already hot temperatures, and can make it quite unbearable for those who aren't prepared for, or perhaps don't like, conditions such as this.
+This adds considerable weight to the already hot temperatures and can make it quite unbearable for those who aren't prepared for conditions such as this.

-The other element to Dubai weather to watch out for, particularly in the summer months, is the extreme level of UV which penetrates the atmosphere and can cause considerable harm.
 It is not advisable to lie in the midday sun as, once again due to Dubai's proximity to the Tropic of Cancer, the sun is directly overhead and really very strong at this time.
-This makes it hazardous for adults and children alike, something to consider if you're deciding when to go for the best Dubai weather.
+This makes it hazardous for adults and children alike.
 Be most wary from June to September.

-While there's basically unbroken sunshine, it can turn hazy, and this is often in part thanks to the dust which gathers in the air during summer, much of it blown in from the deserts of Syria and Iraq by the Shamal, or north, wind which reaches its peak in July.
+While there's basically unbroken sunshine, it can turn hazy, and this is often in part thanks to the dust which gathers in the air, much of it blown in from the deserts of Syria and Iraq by the Shamal, or north, wind which reaches its peak in July.

-Some certainly do like it hot on holiday, and on paper Dubai weather in summer makes it a great choice.
+Some certainly do like it hot on holiday, and the weather in Dubai could look like a great choice in summer.
 In reality, the searing nature of the very high temperatures, the heaviness felt from the heat and humidity, and, crucially, the danger from UV rays do mean that you should think carefully before booking a beach break to Dubai between June and September.

 May and October are all still hot, with ample sunshine and even UV worth worrying about, but the conditions don't all combine during these months to make Dubai's weather quite as ferocious as it is during the height of summer.